vanilla-reforged/vmangos-docker/README.md

 ### vmangos-docker

-This solution allows vmangos to be run as Docker containers.
+Run your vmangos in docker containers.

 ### ToDo